 In August 2020, the Financial Accounting Standards Board ("FASB") issued ASU No. 2020-06, Accounting for Convertible Instruments in an Entity's Own Equity, which simplifies the accounting for convertible instruments and contracts on an entity's own equity.
-The Company adopted this ASU on January 1, 2022 on a modified retrospective basis.
-Among other changes, ASU No. 2020-06 removes from U.S. GAAP the liability and equity separation model for convertible instruments with a cash conversion feature.
+The Company adopted ASU 2020-06 effective on January 1, 2022, using the modified retrospective method.
+Among other changes, ASU 2020-06 removes from U.S. GAAP the liability and equity separation model for convertible instruments with a cash conversion feature.
 As a result, the Company no longer separately presents in equity an embedded conversion feature for such debt.
 Similarly, the embedded conversion feature is no longer amortized into income as interest expense over the life of the instrument.
 The cumulative effect of the ASU adoption was as follows:

 Adjustments from

 Balance at Adoption of Balance at

 (in thousands) December 31, 2021 ASU 2020-06 January 1, 2022

 Liabilities

 Convertible debt, current \$ 36,824 \$ 626 \$ 37,450

 Convertible debt, non-current 98,941 14,167 113,108

 Mezzanine equity

-Convertible debt 883 (883) -
+Convertible debt 883 (883)

 Equity

 Additional paid-capital 2,387,039 (32,249) 2,354,790

 Accumulated deficit (2,087,957) 18,339 (2,069,618)

-The impact of ASU adoption on the consolidated statement of operations for the three months ended April 1, 2022 was a decrease of net interest expense by \$1.4 million.
-This had the effect of decreasing the basic and diluted net loss per share for the three months ended April 1, 2022 by approximately \$0.01.
+The impact of ASU adoption on the consolidated statement of operations for the three and six months ended July 1, 2022 was to decrease net interest expense by \$1.4 million and \$2.7 million, respectively.
+This had the effect of increasing the basic and diluted net income per share for the three and six months ended July 1, 2022 by approximately \$0.01 and \$0.03, respectively.
 The required use of if-converted method to calculate the impact of convertible notes on diluted earnings per share does not have a material impact.
 The Company is contractually required to settle the principal amount of 2022 Notes and 2024 Notes in cash.
 Accordingly, the dilutive effect of the Company's 2022 Notes and 2024 Notes will be limited to the conversion premium.
 The adoption of this ASU does not have any impact on the consolidated statement of cash flows.